The Anu

 Cheikh A.Diop

 Who was the leader of those cities?
-One of the Nimrod's there were many.
-Nimrod like Pharaoh was a Kingly title.
+One was called Nimrod, but there were many.
+The name Nimrod was used like Pharaoh or Nebus and was a Kingly title.

 Nimrod facing Orion [see three stars]